kyma-project/kyma/common/README.md

 - It must be well covered with unit tests.
 Many components may depend on it so avoiding bugs here is even more crucial then anywhere else.
 - It must have open source grade documentation.
 Many developers will be using the code so it must be easy to understand what it is doing without reaching author.

+## Testing

-To make this package even more bugproof tests are executed with following flags:
+To make this package even more bugproof tests must be executed with following flags:
 - `-count 100` - to make sure they are stable
 - `-race` - to make sure the code is safe to use in multi-threaded environment